ReDASers/CODASPY-2022-Deception/deep learning/README.md

 ```
 ## Training Script

-The training script is `train_models.py` which loads a jsonlines datset, splits it 80/10/10 into a train-validate-test split, and trains for 10 epoches with early stopping.
+The training script is `train_models.py` which loads a jsonlines dataset, splits it 80/10/10 into a train-validate-test split, and trains for 10 epochs with early stopping.
 It supports training on multiple GPUs using PyTorch's `DataParallel` wrapper and mini-batch training with gradient accumulation.
-It outputs a trained model and a json file containing the indexies of the validation set used and the held out test set.
+It outputs a trained model and a JSON file containing the indexes of the validation set used and the held out test set.

-Users can either pass in training paraemters via command-line arguments or via a json file.
-If a user chooses to use command-line arguments, the script will automatically save training parameters in a json file.
+Users can either pass in training parameters via command-line arguments or via a JSON file.
+If a user chooses to use command-line arguments, the script will automatically save training parameters in a JSON file.

-Current trainaing parameters include the following:
+Current training parameters include the following:

 * `datasets` - The list of datasets to train on.
 * `base_model` - The pre-trained model to use as the base.
 Our code currently supports `bert-base-uncased` and `roberta-base`